denoland/manual/linking_to_external_code/private.md

-## Private modules and repositories
+# Private Modules and Repositories

 There maybe instances where you want to load a remote module that is located in a _private_ repository, like a private repository on GitHub.